Inca Trail Trek - Machu Picchu Picture

 How Many Inca Trail Permits Are Available Each Year?

-• Only 500 total permits are available each day for trekking The Inca Trail to Machu Picchu.
+• Only 500 total permits are available each day for trekking The Inca Trail.

 • Of these 500 Inca Trail permits, 300 permits are allowed for support staff such as guides, porters, and cooks, and the other 200 permits are reserved for all paying hikers.